dokutan/macrodevice/README.md

 ### Lua config

 To handle the incoming events and execute commands a Lua script is needed.
-For the details look at ``examples/example.lua``.
+For the details look at ``examples/example.lua`` and ``doc/api.md``.

 To easily create the input handler function for your lua script, edit ``examples/create-config.lua`` and execute
 ```